-When someone has a baby, the first question they get asked: how is the baby sleeping?
+When someone has a baby, the first question they get asked is: how is the baby sleeping?
 Does she sleep through the night?
 But as the baby grows, the expectation is that they do begin to sleep through the night and sleep is no longer the biggest concern.
-While this is true for some people, others struggle with sleep well past the newborn days, and there are less resources for these sleep issues than others.
-That’s what makes sleep consulting such a versatile job- we support families with toddlers and preschoolers as well!
+While this is true for some people, others struggle with sleep well past the newborn days, and there are fewer resources for these sleep issues than others.
+That’s what makes sleep consulting such a versatile job- we support families with toddlers and older children as well!

-If you’ve ever considered becoming a Certified Sleep Consultant, but you don’t feel most connected to the newborn or infant stage, this blog is for you!
+If you’ve ever considered becoming a certified sleep consultant, but don’t feel most connected to the newborn or infant stage, this blog is for you!

 The principles of independent sleep can apply to a toddler just as easily as an infant, making parents who are stuck in these cycles a potential client base beyond what most sleep consultants assume.

 It’s easy to assume that parents struggling with a toddler’s sleep habits never laid a good foundation in the first place- and this is often true.
 It’s harder to break bad habits the older a child gets, after all.
 But the truth is that some parents can follow a sleep consultant’s plan to the letter and still end up with a toddler who suddenly can’t go to sleep on their own.
 This isn’t a failure on anyone’s part!
 It’s normal for children entering new stages of life to experience sleep regressions.

 As a sleep consultant, you may begin working with toddlers in a regression for the first time.
 But they may also be recurring clients- a family who you helped during the newborn stage is likely to put their trust in you again to seek new solutions.